LunaSare/spring2023-data-science/assignments/Week4_assignment.md

 4. Open the file `0_cleaning_data.R` and import both Moth communities files using the functions `read_csv()` or `read.csv()`.
 Name the objects `comu_2012` and `comu_2013`

 5. Use `str()` to show the structure of the data frame and its individual columns.
-Print out the first few rows of the data using the function `head()`.

 6. The following code calculates the total moth richness and abundance for the gradient in intensive forest management in each study block.
 ```r